Some things never change, and that’s okay.

 XTERRA beat out Nordic Track, which was even a surprise for us.

 After testing everything out, it was clear who the best treadmill was and what it is about their reasonably-priced, state-of-the-art treadmill that won us over.

-This is undoubtedly the best treadmill for the money when you look at everything it offers, from the hand pulse grips to the intuitive direct access speed keys.
+This is undoubtedly the best treadmill for the money when you look at everything it offers, from the hand pulse grips to the intuitive direct access speed and incline properties.

 It’s designed to be very user-friendly in all manners, which is one of the most important things about the best treadmills.

-Your running mat is fairly large at 50” of available running space along the entire treadmill, as well as the 16” in width.
+Your running mat is fairly large at 50” of available running surface along the entire treadmill, as well as the 16” in width.

 It feels pretty spacious while you’re on it, unlike those ultra narrow machines with less running surface you’ve used at the gym.

 Flip the switch to allow you up to 10 MPH for a high intensity workout (great for VIIT training) on a high end treadmill.

 Access your 5” LCD screen to see updated information on your running progress, distance, and heart rate.

 Speaking of which, those metal side rails help detect the pulse in your hands, which feeds that information to the screen for your heart rate.

 However, this is something that’s pretty imperfect no matter what high end treadmill you look at.

 The most reliable methods of monitoring your heart rate are holter monitors, but nobody is going to hook those up on a treadmill, you know?

 It gives you enough information if you hold the railings tight.

 One of the greatest features of best treadmills like this one is that they are specifically designed for smaller home gyms.

-I know I just mentioned how large it was and all that running space, but the entire thing actually folds up into a slightly easier-to-store size.
+I know I just mentioned how large it was and all that running surface, but the entire thing actually folds up into a slightly easier-to-store size.